luxonis/depthai-docs-website/source/pages/education.rst

     <p/>

 The Cortic A.I.
-Toolkit is a software package that enables makers and students to learn and experiment with A.I. algorithms on the popular Raspberry Pi 4B single board computer.
-Provides a gentle introduction to A.I. for beginners while offering a lot of customization possibilities and depth so that users can progressively grow with it
+Toolkit is a software package that enables makers and students to learn and experiment with A.I. algorithms on the popular Raspberry Pi 4B single-board computer.
+Provides a gentle introduction to A.I. for beginners while offering a lot of customization possibilities and depth perception so that users can progressively grow with it

 .. image:: https://github.com/cortictechnology/cep/raw/main/resources/Visual-Programming.gif
   :target: https://github.com/cortictechnology/cep/blob/main/resources/Visual-Programming.gif